-Students commented that they are encouraged to be accepting of difference in aspects of their lives.
+Students commented that they are encouraged to be accepting of difference in all aspects of their school lives.
+The College operates a Peer Support programme which provides the secondary students with opportunities to develop skills for life, including those related to coping with difficult situations, resilience, effective communication, risk-taking and conflict resolution.

-Teacher Satisfaction

 Staff across all areas of the College are very supportive of each other and have good relationships with their peers and the College community.

-They appreciated the open consultation in relation to the 'double time' decision affecting students in Year II for 2011 and HSC students thereafter.
-Staff feel they were listened to and that the process resulted in decisions that will enhance their teaching practice for the future.
+They feel they were listened to with the decision to return to 'single time' and that the process resulted in decisions that will enhance their teaching practice and thus student achievement for the future.
+The staff do feel 'time poor' by the increasing compliance demands placed on them.

-The staff feel well supported in their teaching and disciplinary roles and appreciate the harmonious environment in which they work.

-REPORTING AREA 14: Summary Financial Information
+REPORTING AREA 14 : Summary Financial Information

 These pie charts provide graphic representation of income and expenditure.
-The College's finances are managed by the Finance Committee of Council which includes, but not limited to, the Chairman, Vice Chairman and Treasurer of the College Council, the Principal and the Business Manager.
+The College's finances are managed by the Finance Committee of Council which includes, but not limited to, the Chairman, Vice Chairman and Treasurer of the College Council and the Principal and Business Manager.
 This committee meets each month and regularly reports to Council.